Finding a dog trainer whose training approach gels with your personal philosophy can be difficult, but there are some great names out there.

 - AKC Community Canine Evaluator

 James Hamm is the owner of Lonestar Dog Training in Texas.
-A training facility that serves the entire state and focuses on “whole-dog” training that considers the mental, physical, and psychological needs of a dog while building a strong relationship between the dog and their owner.
+It is a training facility that serves the entire state and focuses on “whole-dog” training.

 - Master Dog Training Instructor (MDTI / ISDT)